All Episodes

 Oh, geez.

-I don't think it's I don't think it's happening that way.
+I don't think it's happening.

-I th I the thing I saw yesterday, if I can remember the numbers, I was confusing when I looked at them the first time.
+The thing I saw yesterday, if I can remember the numbers, I was confusing when I looked at them the first time.

-I think he's lost forget that 14%.
+I think he's lost, I forget, 14%.

-Uh I might not be 14%.
+It might not be 14%.

-Yeah, it was for Obama lost 14%, but the Republicans lost some too.
+Obama lost 14%, but the Republicans lost some too.

-It was weird, weird thing.
+It was a weird thing.

-Um the GOP candidate lost 7%.
+The GOP candidate lost 7%.

 In other words, 7% who voted Republican last time said they're not going to this time.

-14% who said they voted for Obama in 08 Are not going to this time around.
+14% who said they voted for Obama in 08 are not going to this time around.

 How can you be undecided in the midst of this?

-I know common sense rears its head and you say, how can anybody be undecided?
+Common sense rears its head and you say, how can anybody be undecided?

 I take it a step farther.